 The storyline of Frontier could have seemed even less repetitive had a few subplots been better-developed–if, for example, Morris’ deception of the Pawnee chief had eventually been discovered by the Indians, or if Maitland’s apparent attempt to win the trust of the Colonel and Betty by paying polite court to the latter (after making his wife Rose pose as his sister) had continued for a little longer; instead, the latter subplot is entirely forgotten after Chapter Four, and has no real effect on the story or on Betty’s conflicting romantic interests in both Kirby and the Black Ghost (another underdeveloped subplot).
 However, the conflict between the villainous Maitland and the loving but villainy-hating Rose (a very unusual plot device for a serial) is used to good and interesting effect throughout, playing a crucial part in the plot at several points.

 The action scenes in Frontier have the same ragged quality as much of the plotting, even with Bennet co-directing and Yakima Canutt handling some of the stuntwork.
-The serial’s numerous horseback chases across the scenic landscapes of Kernville and the Walker Ranch are frequently exciting and contain some striking shots–particularly the ones in Chapters One and Ten–but are also frequently marred by distractingly shaky camerawork and by excessive intercutting that hurts the flow of the action; the periodic use of painfully fake-looking “riding” inserts of the principals also hurts many of the horseback scenes (that same Chapter One sequence and the Chapter Eleven chase scene both provide examples of these problems).
+The serial’s numerous horseback chases across the scenic landscapes of Kernville and another area that looks as if it might be Universal’s ranch locations are frequently exciting and contain some striking shots–particularly the ones in Chapters One and Ten–but are also frequently marred by distractingly shaky camerawork and by excessive intercutting that hurts the flow of the action; the periodic use of painfully fake-looking “riding” inserts of the principals also hurts many of the horseback scenes (that same Chapter One sequence and the Chapter Eleven chase scene both provide examples of these problems).
 Canutt (doubling Dorothy Gulliver!) does provide a thrilling conclusion to the Chapter Eleven chase, by performing his classic fall-under-the-wagon stunt; the direction and editing come to his aid here, with good close-ups of Gulliver–clinging desperately to the wagon-tongue and (seemingly) surrounded by the galloping hooves of the wagon team–making the sequence look convincing, despite the very obvious doubling when the actual fall comes.

-Above, top left and right: Two good shots from the Chapter One chase sequence, one (left) depicting Lon Chaney Jr. on a horse at Kernville and one showing Dorothy Gulliver fleeing from Indians at Walker’s Ranch.
+Above, top left and right: Two good shots from the Chapter One chase sequence, one (left) depicting Lon Chaney Jr. on a horse at Kernville and one showing Dorothy Gulliver fleeing from Indians at (possibly) the Universal ranch.
 Bottom left and right: Two bad shots from the same sequence–a hokey one of Gulliver pretending to ride a horse, and a choppy and shaky one that’s supposed to show Gulliver and Chaney trying to keep their seat on a rearing steed.

 Similar (but different) close-ups of Gulliver holding tightly to a wagon-tongue are used to equally good effect during the Chapter Two wagon-chase sequence, which features a neat variation on the wagon-team stunt; this time, Canutt (doubling Lon Chaney Jr.) leaps onto the team and hauls Gulliver’s double (possibly Ken Cooper) back to the safety of the wagon seat.
 These and other equestrian stunts seem to represent Canutt’s chief contributions to the serial; while he substitutes for leading man Chaney to perform some good leaps out of trees (the most impressive being the one in Chapter Ten) and off of roofs (scaling a Kernville cabin to surprise a villain in Chapter Four), he doesn’t appear during the serial’s fight scenes.